Andres77872/magic-agents/README.md

 ## Limitations

-- **No conditional branches**: flows are strictly linear/topological.
 - **Minimal error handling**: HTTP and LLM errors bubble up.
 - **Basic templating**: only Jinja2 text rendering, no complex data transforms.
 - **Synchronous graph build**: building the flow is not async.